Office Etiquette (Office Manners)

 Never blame someone else if it is your mistake

-If your boss criticises your work, enquire about what precisely is wrong with it, consider the comments, discuss them amiably if you disagree with the comments but defer to the bosses opinion if he/she is adamant
+If your boss criticises your work, enquire about what precisely is wrong with it.
+Consider the comments, discuss them amiably if you disagree with the comments but defer to the bosses opinion if he/she is adamant

 The boss always gets the benefit of the doubt.
 Don’t argue with the boss (however, there are standards of etiquette for employers too.
 See